divisiblebyzero-uk/rest-and-graph.java/README.md

 * http://localhost:8080/manual/listAllCountries - Dumps out all countries
 * http://localhost:8080/manual/listAllCities - Dumps out all cities

+Note that the Cities are full-fat entities - ie the City record contains the entire Country record as well.

 ### RestRepository

 In the `service.restrepository` package are two RestRepository implementations: